curl/everything-curl/project/started.md

 SEK" or similar.

-In order to have the provided exchange rates as accurate as possible, the bot would download the rates daily from a web site that was hosting them.
+In order to have the provided exchange rates as accurate as possible, the bot would download the rates daily from a website that was hosting them.
 A small tool to download data over HTTP was needed for this task.
 A quick look-around at the time had Daniel find a tiny tool named httpget (written by the Brazilian developer Rafael Sagula).
 It did the job, almost, just needed a few